Category Archives: Identity

 and here am i on a new path

 It’s All Happening Now, BAERD.
 Full lyrics here.
 Life really is all happening now, around me everywhere.
 So many changes in the past several months.
-I’m not sure when I’ll land…
+I’m not sure when or where I’ll land…

 Photo by Levi Bare on Unsplash